DerekPascarella/JungRhythm-EnglishPatchSaturn/README.md

 <h2>Good and Bad Endings</h2>
 <img align="right" src="https://github.com/DerekPascarella/JungRhythm-EnglishPatchSaturn/blob/main/images/screenshot_2.png?raw=true" width="290" height="203">If players receive a score of 465 or better on stage six, where Vanilla dances with Mr. Chorking on stage, they will be rewarded with an additional bonus stage after fans demand an encore from Mr. Chorking.
 <br><br>
 Additionally, an alternative final video sequence will play, dubbed as the "good ending".
+This version of the ending is also the only way to see the staff credits video.
 <br><br>
 If players are unable to achieve a sufficient score to see this ending during their first playthrough of the game, they can use the "LOAD" option on the main menu to replay stage six and try again.